parse-community/docs/Push.md

 ### 3. Configure Client Apps

 Configure an app which connects to Parse Server.
-We have provided a detailed [list of steps for iOS and Android clients](https://github.com/ParsePlatform/Parse-Server/wiki/Push-Configuring-Clients).
+We have provided a detailed [list of steps to configure your iOS and Android clients](https://github.com/ParsePlatform/Parse-Server/wiki/Push-Configuring-Clients).

 ### 4. Send Push Notifications